okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-authjs/main/react/create-app-integration.md

-Before you integrate Okta authentication into your React app, you need to register your app in your Okta org.
+Before you integrate authentication into your React app, you need to register your app in your org.
 This provides you with the OpenID Connect client ID for authentication requests from your app.
-Register your app by creating an Okta app integration through the [Okta CLI](https://cli.okta.com/), the [Okta Apps API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/#tag/Application), or the [Admin Console](/docs/concepts/okta-organizations/#admin-console) with the following steps:
+Register your app by creating an app integration through the [Okta CLI](https://cli.okta.com/), the [Okta Apps API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/#tag/Application), or the [Admin Console](/docs/concepts/okta-organizations/#admin-console) with the following steps:

-1. To create an Okta app integration that represents your React app, sign in to [your Admin Console](https://login.okta.com).
+1. To create an app integration for your React app, sign in to [your Admin Console](https://login.okta.com).
-2. From the side navigation, select **Applications** > **Applications**, and then click **Create App Integration**.
+2. Select **Applications** > **Applications**, and then click **Create App Integration**.
 3. In the dialog that appears, select **OIDC - OpenID Connect** as the **Sign-on method**, **Single-Page Application** as the **Application type**, and then click **Next**.
 4. Fill in the following new app integration settings, and then click **Save**: